Set Metadata expectations

 , since that’s the material name that the contract expects.
 You can learn more about the adding materials process in the Adding Materials section.

-And now the Software Bill of Materials:
+Now the Software Bill of Materials:

 And now we can push the attestation: